Tropic of Cancer: Geography

 North of the tropic are the subtropics and the North Temperate Zone.
 The equivalent line of latitude south of the Equator is called the Tropic of Capricorn, and the region between the two, centered on the Equator, is the tropics.

 In the year 2000, more than half of the world's population lived north of the Tropic of Cancer.

-There are approximately 13 hours, 35 minutes of daylight during the summer solstice.
+On the Tropic of Cancer there are approximately 13 hours, 35 minutes of daylight during the summer solstice.
 During the winter solstice, there are 10 hours, 41 minutes of daylight.

-Using 23°26'N for the Tropic of Cancer, the tropic passes through the following countries and territories starting at the prime meridian and heading eastward:
+Using 23°26'N for the Tropic of Cancer, the tropic passes through the following 17 countries (including two disputed territories) and 8 water bodies, starting at the prime meridian and heading eastward:

 Climate

 The climate at the Tropic of Cancer is generally hot and dry, except for cooler highland regions in China, marine environments such as Hawaii, and easterly coastal areas, where orographic rainfall can be very heavy, in some places reaching 4 m annually.
 Most regions on the Tropic of Cancer experience two distinct seasons: an extremely hot summer with temperatures often reaching 45 C and a warm winter with maxima around 22 C. Much land on or near the Tropic of Cancer is part of the Sahara Desert, while to the east, the climate is torrid monsoonal with a short wet season from June to September, and very little rainfall for the rest of the year.